SpencerAung/spenceraung.me/src/blog/2019-07-29---creating-a-timer-component-in-react/index.md

 In `startCounter`, we use `setInterval` method to start the counter.
 We apply the `step` on every `delay` interval until it reaches the `end`.
 When it reaches the end, we stop the counter by cleaning up the interval using `clearInterval` method.

 Remember, we want to do something on counter ends.
-We can do that by calling `onCounterEnd` prop method inside `stopCounter`.
+We do that by calling `onCounterEnd` prop method inside `stopCounter`.

 ## Using component life cycle methods